 Before jumping any further, let's check in on the Agile methodology.
 Agile is a method of project management used in software development.
 It involves dividing the task into short phases of work and reassessment and adapting the plans.

-Agile Methodology is the practice which promotes a series of continuous iteration of testing and development throughout the developing lifecycle of the project.
+Agile Methodology is the practice that promotes a series of continuous iteration of testing and development throughout the developing lifecycle of the project.
 Agile is a method of project management used in software development.
 It involves dividing the task into short phases of work and reassessment and adapting the plans.

 Now let’s jump into testing, in agile testing just like in agile methodology explained above the product management and development go hand-in-hand.
-The whole process of testing contains many pieces like testing functions and developing them, firmware related testing and its development and many more that you have already read above.
+The whole process of testing contains many pieces like testing functions and developing them, firmware related testing and its development, and many more that you have already read above.

 Instead of doing all things that are required, an agile team picks up one piece at a time, work together as a team to complete that piece properly and then move on to the next piece like first they will focus on performance issues of the application and test them and then report the bugs to be fixed.
 So they go piece by piece and eventually finish the project.

 These pieces are often termed as stories.
-The objective is to finish a story which means to finish a piece.
+The objective is to finish a story which means finishing a piece.
 When a story is completed it means that the development work, the product management work, and the testing work are working together to achieve a common goal.
 The product owner identifies and prioritizes these stories.

 An agile team consists of both developers and testers.
 Everyone on the team performs testing to make it continuous, however, the timing of testings’ can be different depending upon the type of testing performed.
-In the team, the developers usually take the charge of code-level testing.
+In the team, the developers usually take charge of code-level testing.

 On the other side, the testers in the team give feedback during the different stages of development.
 They also take charge of building test plans, test automation acceptance and to find more test scenarios via exploratory testing.
 They also make sure that the accepted test coverage is satisfactory or not.
-They also take the lead on automation effort of system-level testing, availability of data and keeping test environment.
+They also take the lead on automation effort of system-level testing, availability of data, and keeping test environment.
 They also share various testing techniques that they have used.
-There are some additional testings’ which are not covered under the testing of these stories like regression testing, these things are dealt using a test-oriented story, which is planned, tracked and estimated just like other stories.
+There are some additional testings’ which are not covered under the testing of these stories like regression testing, these things are dealt using a test-oriented story, which is planned, tracked, and estimated just like other stories.

-Since it divides the work into smaller pieces and completing a piece is much more easier than completing the whole task so there will be bits of success in every step which leads to happiness.
+Since it divides the work into smaller pieces and completing a piece is much easier than completing the whole task so there will be bits of success in every step which leads to happiness.
 This is why agile methodology is used in every product development project.

 SaaS Testing Tools

-We have already studied the types of testing, the importance of testing and different things that are involved in the SaaS testing.
+We have already studied the types of testing, the importance of testing, and different things that are involved in the SaaS testing.
 So, for testing SaaS apps, several testing tools are available in the market.